Freshman Seminar Abroad

 Freshman Seminars Abroad are a joint initiative between the Learning Abroad Center and the Office of the Senior Vice President for Academic Affairs & Provost.

-Program Leaders teach the seminar on campus during either fall or spring semester and then lead students abroad for 1–2 weeks during either winter or spring break.
+Program Leaders teach the seminar on campus during spring semester and then lead students abroad during spring break.

 - Taught exclusively to first-year students

-- Combine on-campus instruction with learning abroad during winter or spring break
+- Combine on-campus instruction with learning abroad during spring break

 - No prerequisites